cofx22/blog/posts/mongodb-indices-spring.md

 ```

 The app is configured to create indexes on startup, so once you start it, four indexes are generated:
-one compound index corresponding to the `@CompoundIndex` annotation, two corresponding to the `@Indexed` annotations, and one for the implicit ID.
+one compound index corresponding to the `@CompoundIndex` annotation,
+two single-field indexes corresponding to the `@Indexed` annotations,
+and one for the implicit ID.
 On my machine, the app starts in about 2 seconds.
 Part of the startup time is spent creating indexes, but this is almost negligible.